The Land Before Time (film): Plot

 The plan nearly fails when the sharptooth begins attacking the boulder while the group attempts to push it onto him.
-However, Cera, having finally overcome her sorrow, reunites with the group and headbutts the boulder, causing the sharptooth to fall into the water below, the boulder crashing into him in the process.
-The sharptooth momentarily takes Petrie down with him, seemingly to his death, but Petrie later emerges unharmed.
-Littlefoot, alone, follows a cloud resembling his mother, which guides him to the Great Valley.
+However, Cera, having overcome her sorrow, reunites with the group and headbutts the boulder, causing the sharptooth to fall into the water, the boulder crashing into him in the process.
+The sharptooth momentarily takes Petrie down with him, but Petrie emerges unharmed while the sharptooth has drowned.
+Littlefoot, alone and about to give up on his search, sees his mother as a cloud; she guides him to the Great Valley.
 He is then joined by the others.
-Upon arrival, the five are reunited with their families: Petrie impresses his family with his newfound flight; Ducky introduces Spike to her family, who adopt him; Cera reunites with her father; and Littlefoot finds his grandparents.
-The group then rejoins at the top of a hill and embrace each other in a loving hug.
+After arrival the five are reunited with their families: Petrie impresses his family with his newfound flight; Ducky introduces Spike to her family, who adopt him; Cera reunites with her father; and Littlefoot finds his grandparents.
+The group reunites at the top of a hill and embrace each other in a hug.